flomotlik/blog/_posts/2012-05-14-Assets-Sprites-CDN.markdown

 ![Amazon AWS Console](/images/assets/aws-console.png)

 In the first step choose Download as this distribution is used for caching static assets.

 ![Distribution Settings](/images/assets/distribution-download.png)

 In the next step enter your Domain name (or Heroku App Name) as the ***Origin Domain Name***.
 Every requests that will go to your Cloudfront distribution will be made to this URL and the result will be cached.
 If you use https set the ***Origin Protocol Policy*** to Match Viewer, so we can later set it to https and all transfers between your application and Cloudfront are encrypted.

 ![Distribution Origin](/images/assets/distribution-origin.png)

 The default values set for the caching behaviour are sufficient.
 Cloudfront will use the Cache headers we set earlier and store all assets for up to a year.

 ![Distribution Caching](/images/assets/distribution-caching.png)

 In the next window make sure the Distribution state is set to enabled.

 ![Create Distribution](/images/assets/distribution-create.png)

-You will be presented with a last overview of your new distribution and can create it then.
+You are presented with a last overview of your new distribution and will be able to create it then.

 Now you can set the asset host for your application.
 In your production.rb set ***config.action_controller.asset_host***.
 We prefer to set it to **ENV['ASSET_HOST']** as we can easily switch to another distribution then, which is very handy when using a staging server.
 Simply create another distribution for your staging environment and point there in your staging config.